jasonwu2153/sec-web-scraper-13f/README.md

-# SEC Python Web Scraper
+# Yale University CPSC 437 Database SEC Python Web Scraper
-This repository contains a Python Web scraper for parsing 13F filings (mutual fund holdings) from SEC's website, [EDGAR](https://www.sec.gov/edgar/searchedgar/companysearch.html), and writing a .tsv file from the data.
+This repository contains a Python Web scraper for parsing 13F filings (mutual fund holdings) from SEC's website, [EDGAR](https://www.sec.gov/edgar/searchedgar/companysearch.html).
+We (Jason Wu, Michael Lewkowicz, Kevin Zhang - Yale undergrads) forked this repository from [CodeWritingCow](https://github.com/CodeWritingCow/sec-web-scraper-13f).
+While his repository worked back when it was posted (Jul 18th, 2019), it no longer works likely due to changes to the Edgar website that have happened since.

+In this fork, we modified the original code to work with the new Edgar website (as of Dec 5th, 2020).
+In addition, we have made the following modifications:

+- Exclusively target and scrape NPORT-P filings
+- Collect issuers, total value at the time of filing, number of shares, and other relevant data
+- Directly insert this data into a mySQL database instead of a tsv file

+In addition, note that the documentation is a mix of the original documentation by Gary Pang (CodeWritingCow) and new documentation we've written.

 ## Requirements

 #### Getting Started
-- `pip install -r requirements.txt` (or `pipenv install` if you are using pipenv)
+- Make sure you have `pipenv` set up on your machine.
+- Run `pipenv install`.
-- `python scraper.py` (or `pipenv run python scraper.py`)
+- Run `python scraper.py` within a `pipenv shell` (or `pipenv run python scraper.py`).
-- When prompted, enter the 10-digit CIK number of a mutual fund
+- When prompted, enter the 10-digit CIK number of a mutual fund.
+- Happy investing!
+❤️ 💵 💰

 #### Key Dependencies